 Farmington football struggles against Lakeville North

-To start the second quarter, Lakeville North was able to pin the Tigers inside their own 5-yard line.
-Farmington then fumbled and the Panthers recovered it in the end zone for a touchdown to lead 16-0.
+To start the second quarter, Lakeville North was able to pin the Tigers inside their own five yard line.
+Farmington them fumbled and the Panthers recovered it in the end zone for a touchdown to lead 16-0.
 That touchdown would turn out to be the first of five touchdowns Lakeville North would score in the quarter.

-Immediately after their score, Lakeville North recovered a surprise onside kick, drove down the field and scored on an 8-yard touchdown pass to lead 23-0.
+Immediately after their score, Lakeville North recovered a surprise onside kick, drove down the field and scored on an eight-yard touchdown pass to lead 23-0.
 Three minutes later, they scored again.
-Another Tiger fumble at midfield set up the fourth touchdown of the quarter off of a 38-yard touchdown pass and Lakeville North led 37-0.
+Another Tiger fumble at midfield setup the fourth touchdown of the quarter off of a 38-yard touchdown pass and Lakeville North led 37-0.
 After Farmington turned the ball over on downs, they gave up another touchdown and trailed 44-0 at halftime.

 Reserves were in for both teams throughout the second half.
 The Panthers scored on their first drive of the second half on a broken play, 60-yard touchdown pass to give them a 51-0 lead, which proved to be the last score of the half.